Oscar Murillo's Frequencies Project

 About Oscar Murillo

-Oscar Murillo’s practice is closely connected to a notion of community stemming from his cross-cultural ties to diverse cities and places in which he travels and works, and Colombia, where he was born in 1986.
+Oscar Murillo’s practice is closely connected to a notion of community stemming from his cross-cultural ties to various cities and places in which he travels and works, and Colombia, where he was born in 1986.
 He addresses the conditions of display in the contemporary art world by engaging with a series of opposites—including work and play, production and consumption, and originality and appropriation.
 Murillo is widely recognized for his large-scale paintings that imply action, performance, and chaos, but are in fact methodically composed of rough-hewn, stitched canvases, which often incorporate fragments of text as well as studio debris such as dirt and dust.
 His works and projects have been the subject of solo exhibitions at prominent institutions worldwide.
 Murillo was one of four artists awarded the prestigious Turner Prize in 2019.
 He has exhibited Frequencies at the 56th Venice Biennale: All the World’s Futures (2015), at the 2nd Hangzhou Triennial of Fiber Art in China (2016), and at the 3rd Aichi Triennial, Homo Faber: A Rainbow Caravan in Japan (2016).
 In 2017, it was exhibited as part of the artist’s Capsule 07 exhibition at Haus der Kunst in Munich and as part of the group shows A Poet*hical Wager in MOCA Cleveland and Fragile State at the Pinchuk Arts Centre in Kiev.
 In 2019, Frequencies had a dedicated exhibition at Yorkshire Sculpture Park, UK, and, in 2021, Murillo showed the project at the Cardinal Pole Catholic School in London, the school he attended following his family’s emigration to England.

 Frequencies Exhibition (2021)